Code-at-LTH/lthchallenge/index.md

 - 14.45 Price Ceremony

 ## Register
-Registration for on site participation should be done via a [Google Form](https://services.google.com/fb/forms/lthprogrammingchallenge/).
+Registration for on site participation should be done via a **[Google Form](https://services.google.com/fb/forms/lthprogrammingchallenge/).**

-There will be an online version of the competition at [Kattis](https://lthchallenge17.kattis.com/), which anyone can register for.